 - 20 g caster sugar

 - 1 fresh fig

 - 6 dried figs snip off the hard stem bit with scissors

 - 1 tsp caster sugar not necessary if you prefer less sweetened

 - 1-2 drops of almond extract

-- 100 g dairy free butter I used Flora, but you can use normal butter
+- 100 g butter or butter alternative (I use Flora plant butter) I used Flora, but you can use normal butter

 - 75 g caster sugar

 - 50 ml dairy free milk or milk